RIAPS/app.IMCP/README.md

 ## License

-Copyright (c) 2018, 2019, 2020, 2021, 2022, 2023 Vanderbilt University.
+Copyright (c) Vanderbilt University and North Carolina State University

-Developed with the sponsorship of the
+Developed with the sponsorship of the  Department of Defense Environmental Security Technology Certification Program (ESTCP) and the United States Army Corps of Engineers under Contract No. W912HQ20C0040.
-Advanced Research Projects Agency – Energy (ARPA-E) of the Department of Energy.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.